aureezzhenx/aureezzhenx/README.md

 Extremely motivated to constantly develop my skills and grow professionally.
 Communicative and working with positive attitude towards my career and life.

 ### About me
-- 💼 I’m currently working as a DevOps Enginner at Gramedia
+- 💼 I’m currently working as a DevOps Enginner at -
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/aureezz/)

 ![alt text](https://github.com/aureezzhenx/aureezzhenx/blob/main/jisoo-blackpink-adidas-photoshoot-uhdpaper.com-4K-6.1731.jpg)